moondance-labs/tanssi-docs/builders/toolkit/ethereum-api/precompiles/foreign-assets-erc20.md

     ![Import Tokens from Tokens Tab in MetaMask](/images/builders/toolkit/ethereum-api/precompiles/foreign-assets-erc20/foreign-assets-erc20-2.webp)

-Before continuuing, you'll need the token's address, which, considering that in this example the foreign asset has an ID of `1`, will be:
+Before continuing, you'll need the token's address, which, considering that in this example the foreign asset has an ID of `1`, will be:

 ```text
 {{networks.dancebox.precompiles.foreign_assets_erc20_example}}